tsailiming/openshift-ai-dsp/README.md

 This demo shows how KFP SDK can be used to create the Data Science Pipeline in OpenShift AI.

+# Important Disclaimer

+> IMPORTANT DISCLAIMER: Read before proceed!
+> 1. These examples are to showcase the capabilities of OpenShift AI.
+> 1. Certain components may not be supported if they are using upstream projects.
+> 1. Always check with Red Hat or your account team for supportability.

 # Requirements

 * Tested on OpenShift 4.16 with cluster-admin